ES-Mini

 The panels must have free access to the sky (no shading or you will get significantly less energy)

-Installing the SDM630 would need work inside the grid connection box (as is always the case if you need to control the amount of energy backflow)
+Installing a smart meter requires work inside the grid connection box (as is always the case if you need to control the amount of energy backflow)

 You must care for charging the USV system via selecting the charge rate and time schedule manually